 RoyalBreakfast.com

 This is different than Ice.com in that seasonality isn’t just a marketing piece for them.
 It is the core.
 It is their business model.
-They look for particular events like the Royal Wedding, and they created a product around that.
+They look for specific events, like the Royal Wedding, and create a product around them.
 The benefits are, one, a lot of people are talking about this.
-A lot of news outlets and blogs and a lot of industry experts are looking for clever and cool things happening around the Royal Wedding.
-This is unique, so immediately these guys got a lot of attention because they were doing something different.
+A lot of news outlets, blogs, and a lot of industry experts are looking for clever and cool things happening around the Royal Wedding.
+This is unique, so immediately, these guys got a lot of attention because they were doing something different.

-Second, in the days preceding the Royal Wedding, they had a tremendous amount of sales because people were googling “Royal Wedding,” looking for clips and news articles.
-This site came up time again to the extent they were able to gather hundreds of Facebook likes around this.
+Second, in the days leading up to the Royal Wedding, they saw tremendous sales as people googled “Royal Wedding” to find clips and news articles.
+This site came up time and again, to the point that they were able to gather hundreds of Facebook likes around it.

 Now, after the wedding, I guess the question you would ask yourself is, “What happens now?’
 The Royal Wedding is over.
 It isn’t headline news anymore.
-But this site is still up, and I assume that they’ll probably leave it set up for quite some time.
-Sites like the Royal Breakfast Company, they’ve made seasonality their entire business model and have done so in a very compelling way.
+But this site is still up, and I assume they’ll keep it set up for quite some time.
+Sites like the Royal Breakfast Company have made seasonality their entire business model, and they do so in a very compelling way.

 PEC: The owners of Royalbreakfast.com were able to spread the word fairly quickly.

 Finkelstein: I agree.
 Right on the site’s front page, you see how many Facebook likes and how many tweets.
 Social media certainly plays a large role, but not just social media.
 Websites that cover interesting stores and products will talk about Royalbreakfast.com.
 You almost create an affiliate model for yourself.
-If I’m sending a tweet out about Royalbreakfast.com and my followers and people that check me out online see that, they may then go ahead and check out the site as well.
+If I’m tweeting about Royalbreakfast.com and my followers and people who check me out online see it, they may then go ahead and check out the site as well.

 PEC: Let’s move on to the third example.